 Every year in the UK we get through 13 billion plastic bottles, 9 billion drinks cans and a staggering 2.5 billion coffee cups.
 When you factor in that over half of people dispose of their waste on-the-go, it all adds up to one big problem.
 A significant proportion of cities don't have on-the-go recycling facilities and even those that do often suffer from high contamination rates that make actually recycling the collected material problematic.

 #LeedsByExample made a big splash in the city of Leeds, proving that with improved communications and better infrastructure it was possible to double the number of people recycling whilst reducing contamination.
-Now the successful initiatives are being applied to other cities in the UK, first with Swansea now followed by Edinburgh in October 2019.
+The successful initiative has been applied to other cities in the UK, first with Swansea and then followed by Edinburgh in October 2019.

 Over 35 existing bins have been re-skinned to help solve the problem of contamination, making it as easy as possible to assess where waste should be deposited.

-After proving a big hit in Leeds and Swansea, now Edinburgh will be home to the incredible bubble blowing, burping recycling bin monster!
+After proving a big hit in Leeds and Swansea, Edinburgh was also home to the incredible bubble blowing, burping recycling bin monster!

 Always managing to raise a smile, it is a fantastic way to get people to stop, think about their waste and promote the campaign through word-of-mouth and social media posts.